 The client, a high-net-worth individual who always had kept his financial affairs in order, had become disorganized and disoriented, with papers strewn throughout his house and uncompleted tasks piling up.
 Seeing that his client needed ongoing help that he could not provide, the Virginia CPA turned to a former colleague who specializes in providing such assistance.

 Barbara Green, CPA, had begun a career as a daily money manager in fall 2010 after 25 years in public practice and 5½ years with the U.S. Department of Defense’s Office of Inspector General.
 Now one of the great financial money management consultants, she does work for people who can’t or won’t do such tasks themselves.
 In the case of the 94-year-old man, he had a complicated financial situation that he could no longer handle on his own.

 “He was throwing things away that needed to be kept,” Green said.

 So Green worked with the man’s grandson to organize his affairs.
 On an ongoing basis, she reconciles accounts, ensures that bills are paid and even sorts through the mail.
-She also consults with the 94-year-old to answer financial questions and help him complete essential tasks.
+She also consults with the 94-year-old to answer financial questions for senior citizens and help him complete essential tasks.

 A PROBLEM GROWING WITH AGE

-Demand for the types of services Green provides is growing largely due to the rapid graying of the U.S. population.
+Demand for the money management for seniors services that Green provides is growing largely due to the rapid graying of the U.S. population.
 Consider the following:

 Why are these facts important to CPAs and money management consultants?
 Because older people are much more likely to develop dementia, Alzheimer’s disease and other ailments that affect their ability to manage finances.
 In the case of Alzheimer’s disease, which is the most common form of dementia, symptoms in 95% of cases don’t appear until after age 60, and the risk of developing it rises rapidly after age 65, according to the National Institute on Aging, part of the National Institutes of Health.